Chaves, Portugal: Climate

 Chaves has a Mediterranean climate (Köppen: Csa) with continental and oceanic influences.

 The mountains between the Minho region and Trás-os-Montes serve as a climatic barrier and lessen rainfall closer to the interior.
 Places such as the Peneda-Gerês National Park, only 50 km away, can have up to five times the amount of precipitation Chaves gets in a year.
-Winters can be cold; January highs rarely surpass 15 C and lows are often below zero.
-Fog often hovers over the valley during the winter, usually lifting by midday, but on rare occasions can last for days.
-Cold fronts in the winter can often cause daytime temperatures to drop below 5 C. Snow is infrequent, especially in recent years although the surrounding hills often receive a dusting.
+Winters can be cold; January highs rarely surpass 15 C and lows are often below zero (54 days per year on average).
+Fog often hovers over the valley during the winter, usually lifting by midday, but on rare occasions can last for days, and can potentiate the development of rime ice.
+Cold fronts in the winter can often cause daytime temperatures to drop below 5 C. Snow is infrequent, especially in recent years, although the surrounding hills often receive a dusting.
 Temperatures in July and August frequently pass 30 C with nighttime temperatures dropping to 13–14 °C. Summer brush fires can often make this season unpleasant although in recent years they have diminished, perhaps because most of the forest cover has been burnt.
 Chaves is one of the few places in Portugal with a dry March.
 The coldest temperature ever recorded in Chaves was -8.5 C on 22 January 1983.

+Climate

 Human geography

-Government is administrated by the Municipal Chamber of Chaves (Câmara Municipal de Chaves), while locally the municipality is divided into the following parishes (freguesias):
+Government is administered by the Municipal Chamber of Chaves (Câmara Municipal de Chaves), while locally the municipality is divided into the following parishes (freguesias):